IBM/automation-integration-platform/README.md

+Note:
+BOM ID 300, will install PlatformNavigator, APIConnect, App Connect Enterprise, MQ, EventStreams & MQ Uniform Cluster.
+If you decide to
+CHOOSE
+     'APIConnect Only' :
+        In such case choose BOM ID [220 & 215] only instead of BOM ID [300].
+APIConnect is dependent on PlatformNavigator.

+     'App Designer Only' :
+        In such case choose BOM ID [240 & 215] only instead of BOM ID [300].
+ACE Designer is dependent on PlatformNavigator.

+     'EventStreams Only' :
+        In such case choose BOM ID [250 & 215] only instead of BOM ID [300] .
+ACE Designer is dependent on PlatformNavigator.

+     'MQ Only' :
+        In such case choose BOM ID [230 & 215] only instead of BOM ID [300] .
+MQ is dependent on PlatformNavigator.

+     'MQ UniformCluster' :
+        In such case choose BOM ID [260 & 215] only instead of BOM ID [300] .
+MQ Uniform cluster is dependent on PlatformNavigator.
+End

 > At this time the most reliable way of running this automation is with Terraform in your local machine either through a bootstrapped container image or with native tools installed.
 We provide a Container image that has all the common SRE tools installed.
 [CLI Tools Image,](https://quay.io/repository/ibmgaragecloud/cli-tools?tab=tags) [Source Code for CLI Tools](https://github.com/cloud-native-toolkit/image-cli-tools)